polespinasa/website/content/english/posts/grouphug.md

 ![](/grouphug/sighash_guia.png#center)
 ![](/grouphug/single.png#center)

-As it is seen in the previous figure, with this we manage to add outputs without invalidating the previous signatures, but not inputs, since these are all signed and, therefore, the transaction is rigid.
+As it is seen in the previous figure, with this we manage to add outputs without invalidating the previous signatures, but not inputs, since these are all signed and, therefore, the inputs of a transaction are rigid.

 In order to be able to add inputs the `ANYONECANPAY` is added.
 As shown in the figure with the combination of these we indicate that the signatures go 1 to 1 inputs with outputs and, as a result, it is possible to add inputs and outputs indiscriminately without invalidating the signatures already made.